Skip to content

 Snow College Vice President of Student Success may take administrative action on students that fail to settle any parking violation which may include but not be not limited to placing holds on transcripts or preventing registration for the next semester.

-College safety personnel may place a parking boot on illegally parked vehicles.
+College safety personnel may place parking boots on illegally parked vehicles.
 The owner/driver will be required to pay a fee or receive a citation from a police officer to have the boot removed.

 Vehicle(s) parked in violation of this policy are subject to impound at the owner's expense.
 Fees could exceed $350.00, not including tow charges and fines.